huggingface/blog/sdxl_lora_advanced_script.md

 <h3> What’s next? </h3>

-More features coming soon!
+🚀 More features coming soon!
 We are working on adding even more control and flexibility to our advanced training script.
-Let us know what features you find most helpful (?)
+Let us know what features you find most helpful!

-Multi concept LoRAs ZipLorAs are here!
-A recent work of XXX et al. XXXXXX.
-The open source implementation is already here (thanks to *credit to awesome dude*) and it uses the new and improved script.
+🤹 Multi concept LoRAs
+A recent [work](https://ziplora.github.io/) of Shah et al. introduced ZipLoRAs - a method to merge independently trained style and subject LoRAs in order to achieve generation of any user-provided subject in any user-provided style. [mkshing](https://twitter.com/mk1stats) implemented an open source replication available [here](https://github.com/mkshing/ziplora-pytorch) and it uses the new and improved [script](https://github.com/mkshing/ziplora-pytorch/blob/main/train_dreambooth_lora_sdxl.py).